popsim-consortium/analysis/n_t/readme.md

 as a single input into each analysis by the inference programs, for each replicate.
 Set to "all" to simulate all chromsomes for the genome.

-`ld_thresh` : `<class 'float'>` For stairwayplot only!
-Stairwayplot assumes independence between SPNs.
-This value specifies a threshold for filtering out SNPs in LD.
-All sites with an r^2 value greater than the specified value will be filtered out of the stairwayplot analysis.
-If you do not wish to filter your SNPs simply do not include this key in the config.json.
+`mask_file` : `<class 'str'>` A string indicating the path to a bed formatted file with to be masked out of the analysis.